AP US History Exam: The Ultimate Guide 2025

 Is it hard to get a 5 on the AP US History exam?

-Yes, the AP US History exam is actually considered one of the harder AP exams due to the amount of memorization and writing skills required.
-It has a lower pass and 5 rate compared to most other AP exams.
+Yes, it’s hard to get a 5 on the AP US History exam.
+Historically the APUSH exam was considered one of the harder AP exams due to the amount of memorization and writing skills required.
+It had a lower pass rate compared to others.
+It still has one of the lowest rates of earning a 5 among all APs, but due to changes to the scoring rubric, a much higher percentage of students now pass the exam.

 What is the average score for AP US History?